BEVERLY WILLIS, FAIA (1928-)

 2005 - The Beverly Willis Renovation, 6 Rockland Park, Branford CT.
 Status unknown.

-Sources include: Beverly Willis Archive; Beverly Willis Architectural Collection, 1954-1999, Virginia Tech.
+Sources include: Beverly Willis Archive; The Beverly Willis Architectural Collection at Virginia Tech; The Beverly Willis architectural photograph collection at the Library of Congress.